How to make celebrating Eid a special occasion for kids.

 DOWNLOAD YOUR EID CELEBRATION PACK HERE!
 These files are in a ZIP folder and may not open on a mobile phone.
 Please download from a computer.

-IMPORTANT: These free resources are for PERSONAL USE ONLY and you can use them with your students.
+IMPORTANT: These free resources are for PERSONAL USE ONLY and you may use them with your students.
 YOU DO NOT HAVE PERMISSION TO EDIT, SELL, TRANSLATE OR DISTRIBUTE ANY LITTLE WINGS CREATIVE DESIGNS.
 All designs and work is protected by ©Copyright Law and remains the property of Little Wings Creative Co.

 I love seeing you using the printables and sharing pics on social media!
 So be sure to tag @little.wings.creative on Instagram or @LittleWingsCreative on Facebook.